EmmanuelSnr1/StocXTuneAPI/README.md

 # TODO
 - General
-  - Clean up portfolio Service Implementation service.
+  - Clean up portfolio Service Implementation service - Done.
+  - Thinking of moving functions with similar purposes into a single file then called whenever.
+  - Clean up of portfolio controller to clear up unwanted methods.
 - Debug holdings
   - Fix holdings method when creating a transaction. - Done
   - Test holdings controller to see if holdings are properly fetched from the database. - Done